MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

  to build software for quantum computers to take advantage of the quantum power of computation when the time comes.
-Q# is a tool made to provide a platform where developers can write and test programs to be run in a future generation of quantum computers.
+Q# is a tool made to provide a platform where developers can write and test programs to be run on a future generation of quantum computers.

 For more information about the foundations and motivation of Q# check out